Beginner’s Guide to Deep Sky Astrophotography

 A Sky-Watcher EQ6-R Pro Computerized Equatorial Telescope Mount.

 We need to freeze these objects in their tracks because our cameras need time to soak in hours of light onto the sensor.
-Think about that, we have actually chosen to photograph objects that are dim, require precise focus, and are moving.

 Luckily, this obstacle is easily surmountable thanks to the ingenious design of the German equatorial telescope mount (often called a “GEM”).

-As long as the mount is aligned with the polar axis of the Earth on which it rotates, the optical instrument riding on top can accurately “track” the moving sky.
-This movement is slow enough to only realize after an extended period of time, and is called “sidereal” rate in the telescope mount world.
+As long as the mount is aligned with the Earth’s polar axis on which it rotates, the optical instrument riding on top can accurately “track” the moving sky.

 Polar Alignment

 The act of aligning the axis of the telescope mount with the North Celestial Pole (NCP) here in the northern hemisphere is called polar alignment.
-There are many useful tools, both hardware, and software, to help you accomplish a quick and easy polar alignment.

-With an accurate polar alignment from your latitude, a well-balanced payload, and a telescope mount that can slew to any object available in the sky above, you got yourself the key to heavens door.
+With an accurate polar alignment from your latitude, a well-balanced payload, and a telescope mount that can slew to any object available in the sky above, you got yourself the key to heaven’s door.

 In the northern hemisphere, we are lucky enough to have a pole star, Polaris, to help us identify the position of the NCP.
 In the southern hemisphere, you’ll need to use Sigma Octans to guide you, as there are no bright stars close to the south celestial pole.